Chinese Companies

 Buke8 (website is down) another Chinese company with a difficult website for English speakers to navigate.
 You can register to become a teacher on their website.
 Buke8 salary is unknown at this point.
 Click here for the Buke8 review page.

-SmileABC is looking for natives speakers from the US, the UK, Canada, Australia, New Zealand and Ireland (sorry South Africans 🙁 ) to teach Chinese children.
+SmileABC (website is down) is looking for natives speakers from the US, the UK, Canada, Australia, New Zealand and Ireland (sorry South Africans 🙁 ) to teach Chinese children.
 They also want their teachers to have a bachelors degree, a TEFL/TESL certificate and experience teaching children is an asset.
 They want teachers to be available for a minimum of 6 hours every week during Beijing peak hours (6-9pm 3 days a week – 2 days during the week and one day on the weekend).
 They pay $16-24 USD per hour.
 Contact Maria, email: maria@smileabc.cn, skype: hiteacher@smilekid.com.cn Click here for the comments and the SmileABC review page.

 WonderKids (out of business) is looking for teachers with at least 1 year of teaching experience (it looks like non-native speakers are welcome to apply) certification is not necessary.
 Teachers must be 23 years old and training is paid for.
 However, teachers are required to give homework and give regular feedback.
 Students and their parents grade the teachers.
 All of the students are Chinese and between the ages of 5 and 15.
 They pay $15 USD per hour for individual classes and $20 for group classes, but most classes are 1to1.
 Click here for the comments and the Wonderkids review page.